hifis-net/ansible-role-keepalived/README.md

 # Keepalived_Role

-Role sets up Keepalived in a High Availability and Scalability context.
+A role to set up Keepalived in a high availability and scalability context.

 ## Requirements

-Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
-For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required.
+None.

 ## Role Variables